tothpeter/algorithms-and-programming-challenges/README.md

   - iterative
   - recursive
   - recursive with memoize
+- Find unique integer in a list that contains duplicated integers and one single not diplicated one
 - Classic fizz buzz challenge
-- Find unique integer in a list that contains duplicated integers and one single not diplicated one
+- Find the highest product of 3 integers in an array
+- Multiplication every number in an array axcept the current index
+- Rectangular overlaping
 - Trees
   - Binary search tree
     - add nodes